wīc-sele, m.n: a hall of a settlement. (WEECH-SEH-luh / ˈwiːtʃ-ˌsɛ-lə)

 leornung-hūs, n.n: school (‘learning-house’).
 (LEH-or-nung-HOOS / ˈlɛɔr-nʌŋ-ˌhuːs)

-This week’s Wordhord Wednesday post is on runic signatures and life-joy.
-Read it on Patreon.
+This week’s Wordhord Wednesday post is on an unfunny journey.
+Read it and hear it on Patreon.

 stōw, f.n: place, location.
 (STOH / ˈstoːw)